 Möller plays the good-hearted Michael, or Mike as we know him.
 First, he comes off as someone who pretty much finds himself rejected when approaching a woman.
 Yet, he finds himself forced to fight.
 It is when he decides to take up Frank’s offer that we see him changed into a man who thrives on fighting.
 He has that look his eye that is just itching for a fight.
 Despite the pleas of his estrange fighter, Mike truly thrives until he lands in the hospital.
 The hospital scenes are where we see Möller stretch his acting muscle as he once again changes for the better to become a more pacifist man.

 The supporting cast is great in this.
 Sabine Steinbach plays the eventual love interest who finds Mike’s new pacifist ways enlightening while Li Yanlong makes a wonderful performance as his new mentor, Lee.
-Li’s previous film experience included a role in the 1984 film South Shaolin Master with IMDB listing four films under his name as a caterer, but this may be an error on their part, who knows.
-Nevertheless, Li does quite well here.
+Li’s previous film experience included a role in the 1984 film South Shaolin Master.
+Li does quite well here.
 One look at Martin Bader’s Frank and you will be yelling “schemer” and he fits the role while his partner Salva, played by Bartholomäus Kowalski, is sometimes uneasy when it comes to Frank’s decisions.
 Möller’s arch-nemesis from Urban Fighter, Volkram Zschiesche, nearly steals the spotlight in his scenes as Ritter, an unscrupulous cop who always has an eye on Mike.

 Möller and his team, the Psycho Dog Brothers, once again showcase their amazing athleticism with the martial arts action.
 When you see Mike Möller in action, you are definitely in for a treat, a very big treat.
 His moves are very smooth-flowing when it comes to his kicking skills and even adds a dash of lucha libre, using a sort of Hurricarana-bulldog combination at times.
 His triple kicks are just amazing to watch, including the move known as the “City Hunter” kick, named after a triple kick combination of a double jump back kick followed by a twisting front kick in one swooping motion that Jackie Chan had done in the 1992 film of the same name.